Micarea sipmanii

-Micarea sipmanii is a rare species of corticolous (bark-dwelling) lichen in the family Pilocarpaceae.
+Micarea sipmanii is a rare species of corticolous (bark-dwelling) lichen in the family Ectolechiaceae.
 Described in 2009 from a specimen collected on Basse-Terre Island in Guadeloupe, this lichen forms thin crusts of whitish to bluish-grey on smooth tree bark in wet montane rainforest.
 It is distinguished by its distinctive reproductive structures that resemble tiny branched trees up to 2.2 mm tall, each topped with an inflated head containing thread-like ascospores.

 Taxonomy

 Micarea sipmanii was described in 2009 by Emmanuël Sérusiaux and Brian John Coppins, based on a specimen collected in April 1995 on Basse-Terre Island (Guadeloupe).
 The holotype was taken from a wet montane rainforest ridge at 820 m elevation along the Rivière du Grand Carbet.
 Molecular and morphological traits place the species within the M. peliocarpa–alabastrites–cinerea group of Micarea, a clade characterised by bluish pigments, multiseptate spores and (threadlike) conidia.
 The authors named the fungus in honour of the Dutch lichenologist Harrie Sipman, to whom the paper was dedicated.